fnproject/docs/fn/general/introduction.md

  * Gets input via STDIN
  * Produces output to STDOUT
- * Logs any errors to STERR
+ * Logs any errors to STDERR

 You code is deployed to an Fn server where it is staged and ready to go when a call is made for that function.
-For example, to create deploy an Fn function create a `myfunc` directory, change into it, and execute these commands:
+For example, to create and deploy an Fn function, create a `myfunc` directory, change into it, and execute these commands:

 * `fn init --runtime node`
     * Creates a boilerplate Node.js app in the current directory.
 * `fn run`
     * Runs the function locally to test the output.
 * `fn deploy --app nodeapp`
     * Deploys your app to the Fn server.
 The function is now a part of the app "nodeapp" and the function name is picked up from your directory name.
 In this case "myfunc".
-Now your function is up and running.
+Now your function is deployed and ready to be invoked.
 * `fn call nodeapp myfunc`
-    * Call the function stored on the Fn server.
+    * Call the function deployed on the Fn server.
 * `curl http://localhost:8080/r/nodeapp/myfunc`
     * Make the same call, but this time to an URL and curl.